aneshlya/ispc/docs/ispc.rst

 active, the ``unmasked`` construct can be used (see `Re-establishing The Execution Mask`_.)

-There are two ways to write code that launches a group multiple tasks.
+There are two ways to write code that launches multiple tasks.
 First, one task can be launched at a time, with parameters passed to the task to help it determine what part of the overall computation it's responsible for: